Seattle Transit Measure (STM) 2024 Annual Report

 Seattle City Council

-The Seattle City Council is in charge of the Seattle Transportation Benefit District (STBD).
+The Seattle City Council isthe governing board of the Seattle Transportation Benefit District (STBD).
 In June 2016, a city ordinance allowed the council to take over all functions of the STBD.
 This change made managing and understanding the district’s work easier and more transparent.
 Now, the council makes decisions about transportation benefits and transit funding as part of the city’s budget.

-Voters approved a transit measure in November 2014 that led to the creation of the Transit Advisory Board (TAB) in early 2015.
-This board watches over how the city handles transit services, ensuring accountability.
-Its roles include:
+Voters approved a transit measure in November 2014 that led to the creation of the Seattle Transit Advisory Board (TAB) in early 2015.
+The roles of this board include:

 - Advising the City Council, Mayor, and city departments on transit-related issues.